awsdocs/aws-systems-manager-user-guide/doc_source/Explorer-troubleshooting.md

  **The AWS Organizations options on the *Create resource data sync* page are greyed out**

-The following options on the **Create resource data sync** page are only available if you set up and configured AWS Organizations\.
+The **Include all accounts from my AWS Organizations configuration** and **Select organization units in AWS Organizations** options on the **Create resource data sync** page are only available if you set up and configured AWS Organizations\.
 If you set up and configured AWS Organizations, then either the AWS Organizations management account or an Explorer delegated administrator can create resource data syncs that use these options\.

-![\[AWS Organizations options for Explorer resource data sync.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/explorer-delegated-administration-2.png)

 For more information, see [Setting up Systems Manager Explorer to display data from multiple accounts and Regions](Explorer-resource-data-sync.md) and [Configuring a Delegated Administrator](Explorer-setup-delegated-administrator.md)\.